Backpacking South America: Where to Start

 South America is the home of the "macho" culture.
 During my journey through the continent I met a lot of solo women travelers.
 They always joined little groups (don't forget you'll meet lots of fantastic people).

-If you get an invitation from a "guide" to join him, or her, for a starry night on an amazing island; by all means go but take somebody with you! it is better to be safe than sorry.
+If you get an invitation from a "guide" to join him, or her, for a starry night on an amazing island; by all means go but take somebody with you!
+It's better to be safe than sorry.
 Enjoy the journey but use your common sense.

 Read more about Women travelers in Brazil, Women travelers in Ecuador and Women travelers in Peru